 - Freeze leftovers for quick and easy meals later.
 I am loving this in the summer so I can be outside longer!

 - Make healthy food a family affair.
 We went organic strawberry picking last Saturday, even though my sister-and-brother-in-law were visiting just to see us.
 It was a blast for all!
 We all got a kick out of the fact that my son had two years’ experience strawberry picking over his aunt and uncle.
 He enjoyed showing them the ropes.
 It was at least as fun as going to the zoo, and much tastier afterward!
-(Have you read how much I love strawberries? and how I preserve strawberries?)
+(Have you read how I preserve strawberries?)

 See you next week for the last installment of the Four Pillars of Kitchen Stewardship®: Nutrition (that is, if I have time!).